 Semantic segmentation: how does it transform our vision of the world?

 Semantic segmentation is at the heart of advances in computer vision and artificial intelligence.
-It represents one of the most relevant image processing methods for understanding and interpreting visual scenes.
+As a core task in the broader field of semantic image segmentation, it represents one of the most relevant image processing methods for understanding and interpreting visual scenes.

 By segmenting an image into different regions and by assigning to each pixel a label corresponding to its semantic class, this technique allows fine and accurate analysis of visual content.
 Semantic segmentation also identifies different parts of the image, including the background, which improves the accuracy of the analysis.

 Since its first uses in the 2000s, semantic segmentation has undergone significant development, driven by advances in machine learning algorithms and neural network architectures and deep neural networks.
+Advances in machine learning techniques, such as fully convolutional networks and encoder-decoder architectures, have driven progress in the field.
 Neural networks, especially architectures CNN, FCN, U-Net, DeepLab and PSPnet, play an essential role in training and structuring semantic segmentation models.
+FCN stands for fully convolutional networks, which are a type of convolutional network designed specifically for semantic segmentation by enabling pixel-wise predictions through up-sampling and down-sampling processes.
+These are examples of deep learning models and convolutional networks that have revolutionized semantic segmentation.
+DeepLab, in particular, utilizes the feature space generated by atrous convolution to capture fine details for accurate segmentation.

 This evolution has opened up new perspectives in fields as varied as autonomous driving, medicine, cartography or even augmented reality.
 More details in this article!